 - Request the Classroom Polling service by filling out the form.
 You will be contacted by one of the Academic Technologies staff to meet.

 - You will receive the iClicker instructor kit at no charge.
-The kit includes the iClicker software, the iClicker receiver base for collecting the student responses and an instructor remote to be used in class to: start/stop each polling question, display the response chart, and also to advance your presentation slides (Power Point and Key Note and other applications).
+The kit includes the iClicker software, the iClicker receiver base for collecting student responses and an instructor remote which can be used in class to: start/stop each polling question, display the summary results chart, and also to advance your presentation slides (Power Point and Key Note and other applications).

 - Contact the Cornell Store to order clickers for your class by sending an email to firstname.lastname@example.org and provide the course, instructor and approximate number of students.

 - View the video “Before You Get Started”.